mpalmer/action-validator/README.md

 Use `action-validator -h` to see additional options.

+> ### CAUTION
+>
+> As the intended use-case for `action-validator` is in pre-commit hooks,
+> it assumes that it is being run from the root of the repository.
+Glob
+> checking will explode horribly if you run it from a sub-directory of the
+> repo -- or, heaven forfend, outside the repository entirely.

 ## Pre-commit hook example

-Create an executable file in the .git/hooks directory of the target repository: `touch .git/hooks/pre-commit && chmod +x .git/hooks/pre-commit` and paste the following example code:
+Create an executable file in the .git/hooks directory of the target repository:
+`touch .git/hooks/pre-commit && chmod +x .git/hooks/pre-commit` and paste the following example code:

 ```bash
 #!/bin/bash